Carly Pearce: Early life

-Pearce was born Carly Cristyne Slusser in Taylor Mill, Kentucky to Todd and Jackie Slusser.
+Pearce was born Carly Cristyne Slusser in Taylor Mill, Kentucky to Todd and Jackie (née Pearce) Slusser.
 Pearce developed interest in country music from her grandparents, who regularly played it at home during her childhood.
 Her stage name is based on her grandfather's last name.
-In home video saved by her family, Pearce declared that one day she would perform on the Grand Ole Opry.
+In a home video saved by her family, Pearce declared that one day she would perform on the Grand Ole Opry.
 In mid-childhood, she began performing professionally.
 At age 11, Pearce performed regularly with a bluegrass band.
 She also performed in church and tent revival shows.
 At age 14, she performed at a boys prison.

 At age 16, Pearce auditioned for the "Country Crossroads" show, a program part of the Dollywood theme park.
 After being offered the job, she convinced her parents to move to Pigeon Forge, Tennessee (the location of Dollywood), and to let her drop out of high school.
 Reflecting on the experience in 2017, Pearce commented, "Performing at Dollywood was a key part of my journey to finding myself and finding my way."
 While performing at Dollywood, she enrolled in a homeschooling program.
 The online course allowed Pearce choices to pursue collegiate opportunities post-graduation if she so desired.
 Pearce commented that the online program was similar to a college course in that her "parents wouldn't have to do anything".
 During her time at the park, Pearce performed at Dollywood five times a week, often in several shows per day.
 Additionally, she contributed her vocals to compilation albums of bluegrass music.